RajaNarayananWidas/cidaas-facebook-ios-example/README.md

     CidaasFacebook.delegate = self
 ```

-10. Call the `login()` method and receive the access token as callback
+10. Call the `cidaasFacebookLogin()` method and receive the access token as callback

 ```swift
     CidaasFacebook.cidaasFacebookLogin { response in